munkireport/munkireport-php/app/modules/location/README.md

 Provides location information on where the Mac is physical located.

-The script uses wifi and Google's map api to determine the approximate latitude, longitude and address of the Mac.
+The script uses wifi and the Google map api to determine the approximate latitude, longitude and address of the Mac.

 Credit for script goes to bollman https://jamfnation.jamfsoftware.com/discussion.html?id=12300